-

 They say a picture is worth a thousand words.
 How about, two pictures?
 So, the important points of the above text are: “It’s our goal to make these ads as relevant and useful as possible for you.
 Google doesn’t create … Continue reading

-Posted in Uncategorized
+Posted in Miscellanea

 To Google Chrome: Relax less…

-I’ve been recently reading Michal Zalewski’s “The Tangled Web”, a book which tries to map the whole security landscape around browsers and Web applications in about 300 pages… it does a pretty good job Now, in Chapter 9, he talks … Continue reading
+I’ve been recently reading Michal Zalewski’s “The Tangled Web”, a book which tries to map the whole security landscape around browsers and Web applications in about 300 pages… it does a pretty good job 🙂 Now, in Chapter 9, he … Continue reading

-Posted in Uncategorized
+Posted in Breaking stuff

 1 Comment